How Much Weight Can You Lose on Ozempic? Setting Realistic Weight Loss Expectations

 Many people have experienced success while taking Ozempic (in accordance with a prescribed regimen and dietary and lifestyle modifications).
 Here’s a look at some of our favorites:

-• Holly Figeroa O’Reilly, a Chocolatiere in Seattle, Washington, discussed her weight loss journey on Ozempic with Today.
+- Holly Figueroa O’Reilly, a Chocolatier in Seattle, Washington, discussed her weight loss journey on Ozempic with Today.
 O’Reilly stated that she lost 105 pounds while on the medication in combination with making healthy lifestyle and eating choices.
 She shared that she had been overweight all of her life—hitting 300 pounds at one point.
 After using Ozempic and modifying her lifestyle habits, she now weighs 145 pounds.

-• If you’re a reality TV connoisseur, then Emily Simpson from The Real Housewives of Orange County is one of the first people who will pop into your mind.
+- If you’re a reality TV connoisseur, then Emily Simpson from The Real Housewives of Orange County is one of the first people to pop into your mind.
 Emily reportedly lost 40 pounds during her brief period on Ozempic.
 She also paired this with frequent workouts at the gym and bettering her diet.
 Emily admits to getting liposuction done on her arms.
 See below for Emily’s transformation pictures-courtesy of People Magazine:

 While these are impressive transformations, remember that none of them occurred overnight.
-These three women all gave similar sentiments—their bodies responded at different paces throughout the course of their treatment and they had to significantly change their habits in order to maintain their weight loss and build a better life.
+These three women all gave similar sentiments—their bodies responded at different paces throughout the course of their treatment, and they had to significantly change their habits to maintain their weight loss and build a better life.

 Take control of your health.